Did you know?

 Image: Jess Reedy | DOC

 - Powelliphanta snails are carnivores.
-Their favourite prey is earthworms, but they are also known to eat slugs.
+They particularly like earthworms, and suck them up through their mouth just like we eat spaghetti.
+They are also known to eat slugs.

-- The largest species is Powelliphanta superba prouseorum, found in Kahurangi National Park and measuring about 90mm across.
-These are the sumo wrestlers of the snail world, weighing in at 90g, or the equivalent of a female tui!
+- The largest species is Powelliphanta superba prouseorum, found in Kahurangi National Park and measuring about 9 cm across.
+These are the sumo wrestlers of the snail world, weighing in at 90 g, or the equivalent of a tui!

 - The genus was named after Dr A.W.B.
 Powell, a former scientist at Auckland Museum who studied the snails during the 1930s and 1940s.

 - Powelliphanta snails used to be known as Paryphanta snails, until the 1970s.
 Now, Paryphanta refers only to kauri snails, which live north of Auckland.

 - Powelliphanta snails are hermaphrodites, meaning they possess both male and female reproductive organs and therefore can mate with any other adult Powelliphanta.